mendicant/mendicantuniversity.org/_posts/updates/2012-05-16-preliminary-task-for-tech-writing.md

 ---
-title: "Coming soon: A technical writing study session"
+title: "Plans for a session on technical writing"
 category: updates
 layout: post
 tags: frontpage